StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/loads/structuralcurvemoment.md

 >:width: 600px
 >```

 > For 'Local' coordinate system (LCS) the load is defined in the LCS of the member it is assigned to.
 For force action 'On beam' and 'On rib' it is the LCS of [StructuralCurveMember](../structural-analysis-elements/structuralcurvemember.md) and [StructuralCurveMemberRib](../structural-analysis-elements/structuralcurvememberrib.md), respectively.
-For edges of 2D members the local coordinate system of an edge is created accordingly:
+For edges of 2D members the local coordinate system of an edge is used and it is created accordingly:
 > * X-axis is in the direction of the line/curve of the edge.
 The direction is specified by the order of nodes in the [StructuralSurfaceMember](../structural-analysis-elements/structuralsurfacemember.md)
-> * Z-axis is parallel to the local Z-axis of the 2D member
+> * Z-axis is parallel to the local Z-axis of the 2D member.
+For curved members local Z-axis is always perpendicular to the surface
-> * Y-axis is tangential to the 2D member (it is in its plane) and the direction is set by right-hand rule
+> * Y-axis is tangential to the 2D member (it is in its plane) and the direction is set by the right-hand rule
 >```{image} ../.gitbook/assets/21_lcs_of_edges_v2.png
 >:width: 600px
 >```